 Creepy Doll: Elinor's baby gift for Minnie is an antique china doll (a rather impractical gift for a newborn baby).
 Becky describes it as having "ringlets and scary eyes, like in a horror film."
 She ends up selling the doll on eBay after Jane decides it's too spooky to have in the house.

 Darker and Edgier: Shopaholic and Baby is notably more serious than the previous books, and shows Becky growing up and actually learning from her previous mistakes.
+This increases even more with Mini Shopaholic.

 It's for a Book: After learning that she's pregnant, Becky writes a letter to Harvey Nichols, asking them a "hypothetical research question" about whether a woman who gave birth in their store would be eligible to receive free clothes for life.